UPPMAX/uppmax_intro_python/docs/morning_session/overview.md

       any prior Python experience.
     * In this morning session, you will learn:
         * How to load and use different version of Python on our clusters
-        * How to work with basic builtin data types
         * How to create and run a Python script

 ??? info "For teachers"